Goals and Objectives

 We are passionate about helping our young children grow and learn by providing a nurturing environment that encourages them to actively explore and interact with their surroundings as they develop socially, emotionally, physically, intellectually, creatively and spiritually.
 We maintain small group sizes, ideal adult-child ratios and ensure safe physical settings.
 Our staff is loving, attentive and responsive to the needs of each child.
 We believe in providing the best possible teachers and caregivers for your child while always securing their health and safety.
 We strive to provide a meaningful Judaic backdrop that encompasses the celebration of Shabbat and chaggim (holidays), the immersion of Ivrit (Hebrew), and the love of Limudei Kodesh (Judaic studies).
 At Robert M. Beren Academy, a love for being Jewish and a knowledge of tradition is paramount to our success.

-In addition we are also privileged to offer to all of our age groups
+In addition we are also privileged to offer to all of our age groups:

-- Weekly Music classes
+- Weekly STEAM classes in our STEAM Lab

 - Bi-weekly physical education